devgithubs/MS1/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, I go over the different parts of the project as a whole.

-Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features Left to Implement
-Another feature idea

 As previously mentioned, the Clash website follows a modern design style.